 Jeanne Sok, Studio Owner/Director, began her dance training at The Dance Academy when she was three years old.
 In 1995 she purchased the studio from her first teacher, Mary Lou, and has been running it strong ever since.
 In addition to her valuable dance education that started at The Dance Academy, she has studied at Lou Conte Dance Studio (home of the Hubbard Street Dance Chicago) and has taken workshops and master classes with Savion Glover, Tommy Sutton, Jimmy Payne, and Bruce Stegmann to name a few.
 Ms. Jeanne has been teaching in the Chicago area for more than 20 years!
 Her specialties are in children’s combination classes as well as teen/adult tap classes.
 You can always see her smiling face around the studio — probably with one of her three beautiful children in tow!

-Kylie Nieves has been dancing for 14 years at The Dance Academy.
+Kylie Nieves has been dancing for 24 years at The Dance Academy.
 Over the years, she has studied Ballet, Tap, Jazz, Hip Hop, Lyrical, Modern, and Contemporary.
 At age 8 she was in Ballet Legere’s production of “The Nutcracker”, and a few years later studied at Joel Hall Dancer’s & Center.
 When she was 13, Kylie became a Teacher’s Assistant at The Dance Academy and few years later became a substitute teacher.
 Kylie has performed at Dance Chicago and has also competed & choreographed in several dance competitions in the Chicagoland area.
-For the past 2 years Kylie has danced as an Advanced Apprentice Artist at Gallery37, which is part of After School Matters, a City of Chicago program.
+In the past Kylie has danced as an Advanced Apprentice Artist at Gallery37, which is part of After School Matters, a City of Chicago program.
 She has had the privilage of taking several Master classes with professional dancers from Columbia College, Deeply Rooted Productions and Dance Works Chicago.
-She is a recent graduate of Walter Payton College Prep High School and will be attending Northeastern Illinois University where she plans to study Psychology with a minor in Dance.
-She is thrilled to become a part of The Dance Academy staff & cannot wait to share her love of dance with her students.
-She looks forward to all of the exciting opportunities now and in the future.
+She is a graduate of Walter Payton College Prep High School and has attend Northeastern Illinois University.
+She is thrilled to be a part of The Dance Academy staff & share her love of dance with her students.
+Kylie currently is teaching our Tiny-tots class as well as combination and mini hip-hop.
+Also she is currently one of our Jazz and Lyrical competition coach.
+She is looking forward to all of the exciting opportunities now and in the future.